332 Springtown Rd, New Paltz, NY

 Any additional information about this property:

-The 12 acre forest is in a Federal Wetland due to the streams coming from the Gunks that empty into Wallkill.
-There are a few Maple trees in the forest that we started tapping this year.
+The 12-acre forest is in a Federal Wetland due to the streams coming from the Gunks that empty into Wallkill.
+There are a few Maple trees in the forest that we started tapping last year.
 Berries grow naturally.

 Wallkill usually floods every 2-3 years in Spring due to icemelts.
 That has made these flood plains fertile.
 There are practially no stones in our well drained sandy-loam flat soils.
 Usually the waters slowly rise up in the spring and then go back down in a week or so, depositing a layer of silt on the way out.